 We're now three-fourths of the way through 2019, and it's certainly been an eventful year so far.
 Although the S&P 500 is up by nearly 20% year to date, there has been quite a bit of volatility along the way.
 And while the market as a whole has performed well, some stocks still look cheap as we head into the last quarter of the year.

-With that in mind, we asked five of our top contributors to discuss some of the stocks they have their eyes on, and here's why they chose iRobot (NASDAQ:IRBT), Etsy (NASDAQ:ETSY), Chart Industries (NASDAQ:GTLS), Macy's (NYSE:M), and SSR Mining (NASDAQ:SSRM) as their top stocks to buy in October.
+With that in mind, we asked five of our top contributors to discuss some of the stocks they have their eyes on, and here's why they chose iRobot (NASDAQ:IRBT), Etsy (NASDAQ:ETSY), Chart Industries (NASDAQ:GTLS), Macy's (NYSE:M), and SSR Mining (TSX:SSRM) as their top stocks to buy in October.

 Don't let short-term headwinds distract from the long-term potential

 Matt Frankel, CFP (iRobot): Robotics company iRobot, maker of the Roomba vacuum cleaners and other household robotic products, has been on quite a slump lately.
 Since the end of the second quarter, iRobot has lost roughly 35% of its value.

 The main culprit in the tech stock's poor performance is the impact the trade war is having on the company's business.
 Shares plunged 16% immediately after the company's second-quarter earnings, where management lowered the full-year outlook specifically on the impact of tariffs.
 As Chairman and CEO Colin Angle said, "We believe that the direct and indirect impacts of the ongoing U.S.-China trade war and the recently implemented 25% tariffs are likely to constrain U.S. market segment growth in the second half of the year below our expectations at the start of 2019."